 Anoxic and Hypoxic Brain Damage are some of the most common causes of lasting traumatic brain injuries.
 Lifelong brain injury is frequently the result of the brain not receiving sufficient amounts of oxygen.
-This can happen in swimming pool accidents as a result of medical negligence, birth injury, negligent landlords causing carbon monoxide poisoning, brain injuries caused in automobile and truck accidents, and injuries occurring on construction sites.
+This can occur in swimming pool accidents, as a result of medical negligence, birth injury, negligent landlords causing carbon monoxide poisoning, brain injuries caused in automobile and truck accidents, and injuries occurring on construction sites.

 Anoxia and hypoxia are both terms that refer to the lack of oxygen to the brain.
 Many times these terms are used interchangeably.
 It is a matter of degree; anoxia referring to brain damage caused by a total lack of oxygen to the brain and hypoxia referring to a decrease or limited amount of oxygen reaching the brain.

 Anoxic brain injury as well as hypoxic brain injury can be can be caused by brain trauma as a result of carbon monoxide poisoning, drowning, choking, suffocation, head trauma, severe bleeding, drops in blood pressure and stroke.

 Anesthesia errors and other surgical errors are also frequently causes of diminished blood supply to the brain resulting in anoxic brain damage.
 Brain damage as a result of lack of oxygen is also seen in newborns, frequently as a result of medical negligence in the delivery of the baby.